When is it Time to Replace Your AC System?

 Old AC systems use the R22 refrigerant also known as Freon.
 Freon is being completely phased out on December 31, 2019, and the price goes up every week.
 R410a is approved for use in all currently manufactured air conditioners and heat pumps.
 Unlike R22, R410a will not deplete the ozone layer.

-If your AC system has refrigerant leaks, it can be expensive to keep your system running to produce cold air.
+If your Air Conditioner has refrigerant leaks, it can be expensive to keep your system running to produce cold air.
 AC leaks can be costly to detect, fix and to replace the loss refrigerant.
 A single AC leak repairs can range from $145 to $1,000’s, depending on the leak location, the amount of Freon lost and size & type of leak.
 There comes the point where frequent air conditioner repair of refrigerant leaks and the cost of other repairs are not worth it to keep pouring money into the old AC System.

 The winter and fall months are the Best Time to Purchase a new AC System or Heat Pump because this is the timeframe that AC manufacturers provide incentives & rebates.
 It’s also a slow period for AC Companies that are willing to discount on labor prices for AC Replacements and new AC Installations.
 A Frosty’s AC, we recommend your AC Replacement during these months of minimal usage to get the best deal and eliminate any breakdown during the summer months.